- Accommodate one or both partners' ADHD without tilting the relationship out of balance ("parent-child" or "nagger-nag-ee")?

-These questions, among others, guided the effort behind two landmark books on Adult ADHD and relationships:
+These questions and many more guided the effort behind two landmark books on Adult ADHD and relationships:

-- Adult ADHD-Focused Couple Therapy: Clinical Interventions, by Gina Pera and Arthur L. Robin (Routledge; anticipated release October, 2015), with contributions from clinicians who are experts in their fields.
+- Adult ADHD-Focused Couple Therapy: Clinical Interventions, by Gina Pera and Arthur L. Robin (Routledge, 2016)

-Soon, these questions and others can be answered with the strategies in ADHD-Focused Success Training.
+In turn, these guides inform the comprehensive strategies in ADHD-Focused Success Training.

 For thousands of couples in the U.S. alone—and perhaps even millions—the "ADHD piece" will provide the cornerstone to understanding, and healing, their previously intractable struggles.